warehouseman/meteor-tinytest-runner/README.md

 The first build will take about a minute.
 However, the build script checks for cached installations of Meteor and of Selenium WebDriver, and skips rebuilding when it finds them.
 So, subsequent builds will run in about 45 seconds.

-## Recreating the file "meteor-tinytest-runner.run"
+## Recreating the file "meteor-tinytest-runner.bin"
-Here is the specific ```makeself``` command used to build ```meteor-tinytest-runner.run```  ...
+Here is the specific ```makeself``` command used to build ```meteor-tinytest-runner.bin```  ...

-    makeself --current . meteor-tinytest-runner.run "Installing meteor-tinytest-runner" ./install-meteor-tinytest-runner.sh
+    makeself --current . meteor-tinytest-runner.bin "Installing meteor-tinytest-runner" ./install-meteor-tinytest-runner.sh

 ... but when you run it, remember to run it in **a copy** of this project from which you have **removed the ```.git``` directory!**